What is Chronic Absenteeism?

 The definition of absenteeism is chronic absence from school.
 Principals, teachers and school staff know that when students are not in school, their learning is adversely impacted.
 Chronic absenteeism is defined by the Oregon Department of Education (ODE) as students missing 10% of more of the school year.
 Recently the ODE created an entire initiative to help Oregon’s schools combat chronic absenteeism.
 The first step was hiring Chronic Absenteeism Coordinators, who will work in each region of the state with area school districts to improve attendance.

-Landon Braden is the coordinator for eastern Oregon.
-Based out of La Grande, Braden began his new job on July 1, 2018, working with 26 districts to help reduce and prevent absenteeism.
-He partners with administrators, using data, tools and resources to build a program that works for their students and district.
+Chrissy Nelson is the coordinator for eastern Oregon.
+Based at the main IMESD office in Pendleton, she works with 26 districts to help reduce and prevent absenteeism.
+Chrissy partners with administrators, using data, tools and resources to build a program that works for their students and district.

 What is the overall goal for the Chronic Absenteeism initiative?
 The State of Oregon’s wants to reduce the chronic absenteeism rate and increase attendance.
 The state’s current CAR (chronic absenteeism rate) is 20.5% and the goal is 17.8%.
 Eastern Oregon’s average of 18.7% is just below the state average.
 To meet the State goal, 435 chronically absent students in Eastern Oregon need to become regular attenders.